dmannan/graphSpec/specDefn.md

 {
 "graphAttributes": [list of keys contained in the json that define global graph-level attributes], ex: ["multi-graph", "weighted", etc]

-"nodeAttributes": [list of keys contained in the json that define node-level attributes], ex: ["name", etc].
+"nodeAttributes": [list of keys contained in the json that define node-level attributes], ex: ["name", etc]

+"edgeAttributes": {"key": "explanation of key"}